Doctors Told Not To Order Electrocardiograms For Low-Risk Patients

 ECGs use electrodes to measure the electrical activity of the heart and can identify irregular rhythms.
 Despite years of recommendations against routine ECGs, data collected by the National Center for Health Statistics indicate the test is done as part of about 4 percent of routine exams.
 In 2015, the National Ambulatory Medical Care Survey found that about 40 million ECGs were performed in doctors' offices.

-Hendel and others hope the uniformity of the recommendations will finally convince more doctors to stop using the test so commonly.
+Hendel and others hope the uniformity of the recommendations will finally persuade more doctors to stop using the test so commonly.

 "If there's really no benefit and it may open a can of worms, then why are we doing it?"
 Hendel says.

-Other routine tests that identify risks factors, such as high blood pressure and cholesterol, are much more useful in identifying people at elevated risk for heart attacks and strokes, the panel and others say.
+Other routine tests that spot risk factors, such as high blood pressure and cholesterol, are much more useful in identifying people at elevated risk for heart attacks and strokes, the panel and others say.
 Cardiovascular disease is the leading cause of death in the United States.

-"What's happened is that the conventional risk factors have become so strong and so useful in preventing heart disease that the value of doing a routine ECG as part of an annual physical has faded," says Dr. Robert Myerberg, a professor of medicine at the University of Miami Miller School of Medicine, who wrote an editorial accompanying the recommendations.
+"What's happened is that the conventional risk factors have become so strong and so useful in preventing heart disease that the value of doing a routine ECG as part of an annual physical has faded," says Dr. Robert Myerburg, a professor of medicine at the University of Miami Miller School of Medicine, who wrote an editorial accompanying the recommendations.

-But many doctors have nevertheless continued to offer the test, often because patients want it, he says.
+But many doctors have continued to offer the test, often because patients want it, he says.
 An uncomplicated ECG on a patient at rest commonly costs about $50.

 The panel concluded there was insufficient evidence to recommend for or against doing ECGs for people considered to be moderate or high risk because they have some other risk factors, such as high blood pressure or diabetes.
 So doctors should decide whether to order the test for those patients on an individual basis, the panel says.

-Note: A previous version of this story misspelled Dr. Robert Myerburg's last name as Myerberg.